CFAES Give Today

 Copyright and Intellectual Property

-Everyone else's work is probably copyright protected as well.
-If you are setting out to "borrow" something from someone, anyone, you need to take the appropriate steps to obtain permission.
-Failure to do so could lead to a costly court case.
-Crediting the source is NOT a protection against copyright infringement.
+If you intend to use someone else’s work for any purpose, assume the work is copyright protected and that you need to take the appropriate steps to obtain permission for your specific use—educational, commercial, or otherwise.
+Failure to do so could lead to a costly lawsuit.
+Crediting the source is NOT a protection against copyright infringement in most cases.

 Questions?